typedb/typedb-docs/0001-typedb/02-dev/08-api.md

 Any Client API divided into two big sections:

-* Query — classes and methods to connect to a TypeDB Server, manage sessions and transactions, send different types of queries.
+* Query — classes and methods to connect to a TypeDB server, manage sessions and transactions, send different types of queries.
 * Response — classes to store and provide processing methods for all concepts (types and instances) from a database.